riot/riot/doc/guide/index.md

 </script>
 ```

 The passed data can be anything, ranging from a simple object to a full application API.
-Or it can be a Flux- store.
+Or it can be a Flux store.
 Depends on the designed architecture.

-Inside the tag the options can be referenced with `opts` variable as follows:
+Inside the tag the options can be referenced with the `opts` variable as follows:

 ```
 <my-tag>